Combinatorial Creativity: A New Frontier in Generalization Abilities: Experiments

 \section{Experiments}

 \paragraph{Key Research Questions} We are interested in how fundamental architectural choices influence the creativity of LLMs on the task defined in~\Cref{sec:theory}.
 For example, \citet{roll_the_dice} recently found creative gains from changing the pre-training objective from next-token to multi-token prediction.
-In this study, we are especially curious whether creative limits present in smaller models also persist at scale, as this can provide insight into whether continued scaling of LLMs can yield even greater gains in creativity, or if architectural innovations are needed to support more open-ended behaviors \citep{asi}.
+In this study, we are especially curious how model creativity is impacted by scale and architecture choice